cvonk/OPNpool/README.md

 [^1]: Available with the full install as described in [`FULL_INSTALL.md`](FULL_INSTALL.md)

-The device was tested with the Pentair&reg; SunTouch&reg; controller running firmware 2.080, connected to an IntelliFlo&reg; pump and IntelliChlor&reg; salt water chlorinator.
+OPNpool was tested with the Pentair&reg; SunTouch&reg; controller running firmware 2.080, connected to an IntelliFlo&reg; pump and IntelliChlor&reg; salt water chlorinator.

 > This open source and hardware project is intended to comply with the October 2016 exemption to the Digital Millennium Copyright Act allowing "good-faith" testing," in a controlled environment designed to avoid any harm to individuals or to the public.

-The full fledged project installation method is described in the `FULL_INSTALL.md`.
+The full fledged project installation method is described in the [`FULL_INSTALL.md`](FULL_INSTALL.md).
 Before you go down that road, you may want to give it a quick spin to see what it can do.
 The remainder of this README will walk you through this.

 ## Parts